This is the second in a 2-event Adoptive Parent series. Your ticket purchase grants access to BOTH events.

-WHO: Open to public, ticket pre-purchase HIGHLY recommended due to limited seating
+WHO: Open to public, ticket pre-purchase required by Friday May 17, noon

 WHEN: Saturday, May 18, 1:00 pm - 3:00 pm

-* 50% off for Also-Known-As members; use code MEMBER
+* 50% discount off for Also-Known-As members; use code MEMBER

-* 25% off for members of affiliate adoptee groups such as FCCNY; use code AFFILIATE
+* 25% discount off for members of affiliate adoptee groups such as FCCNY; use code AFFILIATE

 TICKETS: Purchase Here